It’s important for your professional growth to take a step back and learn from others.

 Read: Jared’s Medium posts

-Lizzie Dyson is one of brightest newcomers to our list of influencers.
+Lizzie Dyson is a Senior Manager of UX/UI at TalkTalk, and one of the brightest newcomers to our list of influencers.
 Graduating in 2012 with a degree in web design, she founded Ladies That UX (along with Georgie Bottomley) in Manchester a year later.
 It’s “a monthly meet-up that creates a welcoming, transparent community of women that work in UX, who positively promote and teach each other”.

 Ladies That UX grew in popularity and now has a global membership with chapters in over 55 cities worldwide.

-Katie Dill has worked at two companies known for their pioneering use of UX.
-She was the Former Director of Experience Design at AirBnb and now VP of Design at Lyft.
+Katie Dill has worked at several companies known for their pioneering use of UX.
+She was the Former Director of Experience Design at AirBnb and VP of Design at Lyft.
+She is now Head of Design at Stripe.

 Katie is an in-demand speaker at UX conferences.
 You will want to hear this UX thought leader.